Robert J. T. Joy: United States Army Research Institute of Environmental Medicine

 After a year in command without apparent harm to his career, Captain Joy was replaced as commander by Lieutenant Colonel William H. Hall, MC, who would command the lab from 1962-1965.
-Joy assumed the position Research Internist until 1963, when he began a period of government funded civilian training at Harvard University, being awarded a Master of Arts in Physiology in 1965.
-He had curtailed his education in order to assume a position as the commander of the U. S. Army Medical Research Team (WRAIR) in the Republic of Vietnam.
+Joy assumed the position of Research Internist until 1963, when he began a period of government-funded civilian training at Harvard University, being awarded a Master of Arts in Physiology in 1965.
+He had curtailed his education to assume a position as the commander of the U. S. Army Medical Research Team (WRAIR) in the Republic of Vietnam.

 United States Army Medical Research Team, Vietnam

 In July 1962, shortly after the first U.S. Army medical units were deployed to Vietnam, the Walter Reed Army Institute of Research deployed a small survey team to evaluate available resources for conducting medical research and plan for necessary expansion.
 That team recommended that existing medical research programs be expanded to include a research team from WRAIR, to be located in Saigon, similar to teams already operating in Bangkok and Kuala Lumpur which would conduct studies of U.S. personnel and local national troops and civilian populations.

 The U. S. Army Research Team (WRAIR), Vietnam was established in November 1963 with seven officers and 12 enlisted, under the command of then-Lieutenant Colonel Paul E. Teschan, MC, USA.
 With the established 12-month rotation cycle, Joy, now a Major, rotated to Vietnam as the third commander of the research team, replacing Lieutenant Colonel Stefano Vivona, MC, USA.

 Joy's tour as commander of the medical research team coincided with the initial buildup of U.S. combat forces, with the concomitant increase in exposure to tropical diseases by U.S. forces, primarily malaria, and it was in this area that much of the team's effort was focused during Joy's tenure in command.
 As data indicated a potential rise in the number of cases of chloroquine-resistant falciparum malaria, and the team focused their efforts in this area.
 One of their discoveries was "asymptomatic malaria," which was a possible threat to the continental United States, as it could be imported by redeploying service members.
 They also documented failures in malaria prophylaxis discipline and use of personal protective measures, which helped provide information to improve malaria control, and the introduction of new drugs for malaria control, including Fanasil and pyrimethamine.

 Another major contribution to the control of malaria in Vietnam was the introduction of diaminodiphenylsulfone (DDS).
 The efficacy of this drug as a prophylactic agent was confirmed in volunteers in the United States, and in 1966, a field test in Vietnam proved its value in combat troops.
 Subsequently, it was routinely used by military personnel in Vietnam for prophylaxis against falciparum malaria.